 Having returned safely back from an adventure of ultimately 3000km, Carles Vives, founder and Creative Director at Fuel, reflected that the Himalayan seems to have mostly, met the challenges of the environment without a breakdown in two weeks.
 And that was riding around “200km to 300km” each day, across “…all kind of surfaces includingstone tracks, mud, sand and broken roads at a very high temperatures”.

 According to Vives, the bike has been “…a pleasure to ride for the comfort of the suspensions [sic] and its lightness”.
 Additionally, most of the time the lack of power wasn’t noticeable except when ridden over sand or through the dunes and that’s where the skill of the rider had to come into play, “…to avoid getting stuck”.
 On balance, Vives says, “…for the rest of the situations we didn’t feel we would need more power”.

 The Pirelli MT 21 Rallycross tyres performed confidently off-road though were less practical on the asphalt, which is entirely excusable for a pure offroad tyre.
 More so, the tyres outlasted the duration of the trip.

 That ‘toggleable’ ABS switch was also incredibly useful, in tackling the varying terrain on and off-road.

-Vives finished up with a hat tip to the manufacturer; “So we have been very impressed with this “little” bike in that extreme conditions..
-Hats off to Royal Enfield!”
+Vives finished, with more than a hat tip to the manufacturer,“So we have been very impressed with this “little” bike in that extreme conditions..
+[SIC] Hats off to Royal Enfield!”

 The machine fits perfectly with Fuel’s ethos of building “bikes to ride and enjoy”.
 Moreover, it highlights that you don’t have to raid the bank, for a suitable bike to undertake an African desert adventure.
 You’re dreaming of it right now, aren’t you?